itsteddyyo/strategy-pack/documentation/dashboard/area/configuration.md

 You can find it [here](https://github.com/itsteddyyo/strategy-pack/blob/main/src/config/areaDefaultConfig.yml){:target="_blank"}.

-The Area Cards shows only device_type: occupancy as an alarm icon and temperature/moisture (is used for plants for me) as info.
+The Area Cards shows only device_type: occupancy as an alarm icon and temperature as info.

 ![Area Card](/strategy-pack/assets/area/area-strategy-navigation.png "Area Card")